InfoTok: Information-Theoretic Regularization for Capacity-Constrained Shared Visual Tokenization in Unified MLLMs: Abstract

 \section{Abstract}

-Unified multimodal large language models (MLLMs) integrate image understanding and generation in a single framework, with the visual tokenizer acting as the sole interface that maps visual inputs into tokens for downstream tasks.
-However, existing shared-token designs are mostly architecture-driven and lack an explicit criterion for what information tokens should preserve to support both understanding and generation.
-Therefore, we introduce a capacity-constrained perspective, highlighting that in shared-token unified MLLMs the visual tokenizer behaves as a compute-bounded learner, so the token budget should prioritize reusable structure over hard-to-exploit high-entropy variations and redundancy.
-Motivated by this perspective, we propose \textbf{\textit{InfoTok}}, an information-regularized visual tokenization mechanism grounded in the Information Bottleneck (IB) principle.
-InfoTok formulates tokenization as controlling information flow from images to shared tokens to multimodal outputs, yielding a principled trade-off between compression and task relevance via mutual-information regularization.
-We integrate InfoTok into three representative unified MLLMs without introducing any additional training data.
-Experiments show consistent improvements on both understanding and generation, supporting information-regularized tokenization as a principled foundation for learning a shared token space in unified MLLMs.
+\justifying Unified multimodal large language models (MLLMs) aim to unify image understanding and image generation within a single framework, where a shared visual tokenizer serves as the sole interface that maps high-dimensional images into a limited token budget for downstream multimodal reasoning and synthesis.
+However, existing shared-token designs are largely architecture-driven and lack an explicit criterion for what information should be preserved to simultaneously support semantic abstraction and visual detail.
+In this paper, we adopt a capacity-constrained perspective, viewing the shared tokenizer as a compute-bounded learner whose finite representational budget should prioritize reusable structure over hard-to-exploit high-entropy variations and redundancy.
+Motivated by this view, we propose \textbf{\textit{InfoTok}}, an information-regularized tokenization mechanism grounded in the Information Bottleneck (IB) principle.
+InfoTok explicitly controls information flow from images to shared tokens to multimodal outputs by imposing mutual-information (MI) constraints that enforce a principled trade-off between compression and task relevance, while also encouraging cross-modal consistency.
+Because MI is intractable for high-dimensional visual representations, we instantiate InfoTok with practical, differentiable dependence estimators, including a variational IB formulation and a Hilbert Schmidt Independence Criterion (HSIC) based alternative.
+Integrated into three representative unified MLLMs without introducing any additional training data, InfoTok consistently improves both image understanding and generation performance.
+These results support information-regularized visual tokenization as a sound basis for token learning in unified MLLMs.